Rose Festival, Bulgaria: History

-Rose Picking Rituals
+Rose-picking rituals

 The rose-picking ritual takes place in several villages around the town of Kazanlak during the harvest season, including Yasenovo, Rozovo, and Kanchevo.

 The rituals in Rozovo village start with singing and dancing in the morning.
 The roses are picked early in the morning, usually between 5 am and 10 am, when the roses are still moist with the morning dew.
 The process is very labour-intensive, requiring the petals to be carefully plucked by hand to preserve their oils.

 Crowning of the Rose Queen

 One of the highlights of the festival is the Rose Queen Contest.
 Thousands flock to the street where the Rose Parade is held to witness the new queen's coronation.
 Music, dancing, and participants wearing traditional costumes announce the queen's arrival.
-The Rose Queen receives her crown from the previous year’s queen, greets the guests, and invites them to pick rose petals to participate in the celebration.
+The Rose Queen receives her crown from the previous year's queen, greets the guests, and invites them to pick rose petals to participate in the celebration.

 The queen enters on a throne carried on a stretcher and showers the audience with pink rose petals.
 The ritual ends with a big dance known as the ‘Horo’, a traditional Bulgarian folk dance in which all the participants join.

-The Parade in the Main Square
+The Parade in the main square

 The street parade and processions are also highlights of the Bulgarian Rose Festival.
 The final parade is over an hour long and takes place on Sunday to end the festivities.
 The participants include members of clubs, students, and even children dressed in colourful costumes.
-The newly crowned queen and the runner-ups also march in the parade.
+The newly crowned queen and the runners-up also march in the parade.